Best Timing for Campus Visits

 By this time, most students should have finalized their college list and will be submitting applications.
 Use this time to visit any remaining colleges that you’re interested in but haven’t seen in person yet.
 And since these are the colleges you’ll almost certainly be applying to, definitely make the visits count!
 If you’ve used your junior year for visits, you should only need to visit a few more during this time – best to spend your energy on applications.

 After acceptance letters have arrived

-You’ll begin to receive acceptances and financial aid offers as early as February, with the majority arriving in March.
-With all your choices on the table, you may find yourself torn between multiple colleges.
-If this happens, I recommend doing everything you can to visit each campus that is still a contender.
+Acceptances and financial aid offers start coming as early as December, with the majority arriving in March.
+With all the choices on the table, a student may be torn between multiple colleges.
+If this happens, it’s best to visit each campus that is still a contender.
 If you didn’t get a chance to visit previously, then it’s certainly critical to go before committing.
 If you’ve already been, sometimes a second visit can reveal things you didn’t notice before – positive or negative.
 So before you make that final decision, make every effort to go back to each campus you’re deciding between.

-You can contact me directly or advice about strategizing your campus visits.
-I offer a 30-minute consultation to all students and parents, completely free of charge.
+You can contact us directly for advice about strategizing your campus visits.
+We offer a 15-minute consultation to all students and parents, completely free of charge.